Recipes from Italy

 Pasta with Pecorino Cream, Lemon and Basil step 1

-Step 1) - First boil the water to cook the pasta.
+Step 1) - Bring the water to a boil in a large pot.

-IMPORTANT!
-It's important to use less water than usual to cook the pasta.
-In fact, the rule is that you need about 1 liter (~ 4 cups) of water for every 100 grams (3.5 oz) of pasta.
-For this recipe, however, we recommend using about ½ liter (~2 cups) of water for every 100 grams of pasta.
-In fact, the goal is to have starchy water.
+For this recipe, it's important to use less water than usual.
+Normally, the rule is to use about 1 liter (4 cups) of water for every 100 g (3.5 oz) of pasta.
+In this case, use about ½ liter (2 cups) of water for every 100 g of pasta.
+This way, the cooking water will be richer in starch and will help create a creamy pecorino sauce.

-While waiting for the water to boil, grate the lemon zest.
-Be careful to grate only the superficial yellow part of the zest.
-The white part can make the dish bitter.
+While the water is heating, grate the lemon zest.
+Be careful to grate only the yellow part of the peel, because the white part underneath can taste bitter.

 Pasta with Pecorino Cream, Lemon and Basil step 2

-Step 2) - Next, grate the Pecorino Romano cheese so that you have it ready.
+Step 2) - Finely grate the Pecorino Romano and set it aside.

 Pasta with Pecorino Cream, Lemon and Basil step 3

-Step 3) - When the water comes to a boil, add the pasta.
+Step 3) - When the water comes to a boil, add the pasta and cook it until al dente, following the cooking time on the package.

 Pasta with Pecorino Cream, Lemon and Basil step 4

-Step 4) - Add ½ ladle of the cooking water (rich in starch) to the pecorino and begin stirring to form a cream.
+Step 4) - Add about half a ladle of the hot pasta cooking water to the Pecorino Romano and start stirring immediately.
+The starch in the water will help the cheese turn into a smooth cream.

 Pasta with Pecorino Cream, Lemon and Basil step 5